YanB25/Tomasulo/README.md

 From [wiki](wiki)
 > Tomasulo’s algorithm is a computer architecture hardware algorithm for dynamic scheduling of instructions that allows out-of-order execution and enables more efficient use of multiple execution units.
 It was developed by Robert Tomasulo at IBM in 1967.

+### Description
+Tomasulo algorithm is an out-of-order execution algorithm for pipeline CPU, which dynamically rearanges the order of instructions to minimize the idle time of execution units such as ALU and RAM.
+The major innovations are below

+- Register renaming in hardware
+- Reservation stations for all excution units
+- Common Data Bus to broadcast signals asychronously

+The Algorithm is a superior virsion for parellel  compared to the use of `scoreboarding` or other earlier algorithms.

 ### The Whole Picture
 <img src="/doc/pic/overview.png" style="height:15em"/>